Hauntings of the Blennerhassett Hotel

 The Blennerhassett Hotel is located on the corner of Market and Fourth Streets.
 It was erected in 1889 by once city mayor, William N. Chancellor.
 He also built the larger hotel just three blocks from the Blennerhassett, Chancellor Hotel.
 The hotel was named after Harman Blennerhassett.
 Primarily, the hotel was used as lodging for traveling salesmen and railroad men.

-The elegant Blennerhassett Hotel boasts of unique accommodations to people traveling for pleasure and business alike.
+The elegant Blennerhassett Hotel boasts unique accommodations for people traveling for pleasure and business alike.
 The well-appointed guestrooms have jewel-toned fabrics and beds with triple sheeting.
 Guests can also choose from synthetic or down pillows.
 Spats Restaurant and Lounge, the hotel’s restaurant, uses nothing but the freshest ingredients for its TaBella cuisine, which is inspired by the dishes of Northern Italy.
 The hotel also has an extensive list of wines to round the dining experience of the guests.

 - High-speed wireless internet service